• Skip to primary navigation

 Red Velvet Brownie cups with vanilla ice cream and whipped cream topped with heart sprinkles making them the perfect Valentine's Day dessert.

-Red Velvet Cake is my speciality, especially at the holiday's.
-It's a family favorite and a tradition at our house.
+Red Velvet Cake is my specialty, especially during the holidays.
+It’s a family favorite and a tradition at our house.
 I guess you can say we are all Red Velvet fans around here.

-Plus we LOVE brownies and I do not say this lightly.
-So I set out to make a really easy "brownie meets red velvet cake" option.
+Plus we LOVE red velvet brownies or any brownies for that matter, and I do not say this lightly.
+So I set out to make a really easy mini “brownie meets red velvet cake” option.
 I thought I would give a cake mix a go.
 It worked making this sweet treat the most perfect, EASY, and I have to say heavenly combination!

 5 Simple Ingredients